Learn

 The Science Behind ellura

-ellura is the result of over 20 years of scientific research, setting the highest standard in urinary tract health*.
-Backed by 17 clinical and scientific studies and 22 international herbal medicine approvals**, ellura delivers 36 mg of bioactive, soluble PACs — shown to help reduce the ability of certain bacteria to adhere to the urinary tract, the first step in UTI development.
+ellura is the result of over 20 years of scientific research, setting the highest standard in urinary tract support*.
+Backed by 17 clinical and scientific studies and supported by international herbal-medicine approvals in 22 countries**, ellura delivers 36 mg of soluble, bioactive A-type PACs, clinically backed for their role in supporting urinary tract function*.

 Already a member?
 Sign in to check your points and redeem rewards.